Loot Studios – How to Keep Your Pets Safe Around 3D Printing Resin

 Your Work Station

 As for the actual, physical configuration of that area, much can be learned from other people.
 This video from I Like to Make Stuff shows how a station like the one mentioned (with extra storage) is built with scrap pieces of wood in an afternoon.
 Skip to 9:20 and you’ll see how the whole piece functions well.
-And plus, without the need for him to even move when dealing with 3D prints.
+Better yet, without the need for him to even move when dealing with 3D prints.

 Find Less Harmful, Yet Imperfect Materials – If You Can Afford It

-Honestly, it rarely will be worth it.
-There is no truly 100% safe uncured 3D printed resin.
-You might hear people suggest dental resin as a “safer” alternative, but that’s a bit of a misunderstanding.
-Uncured dental resin is still toxic to handle and just as bad for your pets as the regular stuff.
 The term “biocompatible” only applies after the part has been perfectly cured under very specific, controlled conditions.
 It doesn’t reduce the risk of workspace contamination.
 For the price, you’re better off spending that money on better ventilation and containment.
 The real safety comes from your discipline and setup, not the type of resin in the vat.

 It’s Not That Bad.
 Really.